DeepLabCut/DeepLabCut/README.md

 ## License:

-This project is licensed under the GNU Lesser General Public License v3.0.
+This project is primarily licensed under the GNU Lesser General Public License v3.0.
 Note that the software is provided "as is", without warranty of any kind, express or implied.
 If you use the code or data, please cite us!
 Note, artwork (DeepLabCut logo) and images are copyrighted; please do not take or use these images without written permission.

 ## Versions:

-VERSION 2.2: Multi-animal pose estimation and tracking with DeepLabCut is supported (as well as single-animal projects).
+VERSION 2.2: Multi-animal pose estimation, identification, and tracking with DeepLabCut is supported (as well as single-animal projects).

-VERSION 2.0-2.1: This is the **Python package** of [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) that was originally released with our [Nature Protocols](https://doi.org/10.1038/s41596-019-0176-0) paper (preprint [here](https://www.biorxiv.org/content/10.1101/476531v1)).
+VERSION 2.0-2.1: This is the **Python package** of [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) that was originally released in Oct 2018 with our [Nature Protocols](https://doi.org/10.1038/s41596-019-0176-0) paper (preprint [here](https://www.biorxiv.org/content/10.1101/476531v1)).
 This package includes graphical user interfaces to label your data, and take you from data set creation to automatic behavioral analysis.
 It also introduces an active learning framework to efficiently use DeepLabCut on large experimental projects, and data augmentation tools that improve network performance, especially in challenging cases (see [panel b](https://camo.githubusercontent.com/77c92f6b89d44ca758d815bdd7e801247437060b/68747470733a2f2f737461746963312e73717561726573706163652e636f6d2f7374617469632f3537663664353163396637343536366635356563663237312f742f3563336663316336373538643436393530636537656563372f313534373638323338333539352f636865657461682e706e673f666f726d61743d37353077)).

 VERSION 1.0: The initial, Nature Neuroscience version of [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) can be found in the history of git, or here: https://github.com/DeepLabCut/DeepLabCut/releases/tag/1.11

 ## News (and in the news):

+- August 2022: DeepLabCut hit 400,000 downloads!

 - August 2021: 2.2 becomes the new stable release for DeepLabCut.